-Figure 19 - ASCAT quality flags occurrence as a function of WVC number.
+Figure 16 - ASCAT quality flags occurrence as a function of WVC number.
 Results are shown for all wind speeds, including those below 4 m/s, L1b corrections and NOC corrections are applied.
+12.5 km WVC grid L1b version 902 data is used.

-- a) 12.5 km resolution L1b version 901 - b) 12.5 km resolution L1b version 801 inside the cone are more frequent in the outer swath (less aliasing effect).
-Also noise is somewhat lower at higher incidence angles, which reduces the MLE norm.
-These effects bring more data into the tail of the MLE distribution at high incidence angles and therefore increase the QC rejection rate
+The rejection rate increases when we go from the inner part to the outer part of the swath.
+This can be explained as follows.
+The cone opens up with increasing incidence angle.
+Therefore, larger MLE values inside the cone are more frequent in the outer swath (less aliasing effect).
+Also noise is somewhat lower at higher incidence angles, which reduces the MLE norm (see also figure 13).
+These effects bring more data into the tail of the MLE distribution at high incidence angles and therefore increase the QC rejection rate.